tempname11/WorkingTitle4/notes/medium_term.md

+### general issues
+- Import models with more than 2^16 vertices. :NotEnoughIndices

+- Memory usage seems to increase over time!?
+  (but Tracy profiling shows everything is great!?)
+  (maybe these are external (DLL?) allocations and we don't track them.)

+- Over time, performance drops, but swapchain recreation (via window resize) helps.

 ### architectural problems
 - Render passes are not really used, but they should be. :UseRenderPasses
 - Some compute workgroups are size 1 which is not good for perf. :UseComputeLocalSize